cacophony-wj/cloud_machine/README.md

 ## Preamble

 _CLOUD MACHINE_ is a light, softcore NSFW overhaul of _Final Fantasy 7 Remake Intergrade_ for _Steam,_ featuring high poly, fully nude lady characters and a revamp of the difficulty for a more engaging experience.
-A clothed variant is available because -- c'mon, even I can accept tha it's a litte absurd.
+A clothed variant is available because -- c'mon, even I can accept that it's a litte absurd.

 ### Requirements